• Home

 Step 2: Add the Ingredients to Your Pot

-Then add 2-3 cinnamon sticks and 2 springs of fresh rosemary to the mixture.
+Then add 2-3 cinnamon sticks and 2 sprigs of fresh rosemary to the mixture.

 Step 3: Stir and Simmer